tom-englert/WpfResourceIssue/README.md

 There are two sample modules, and each has just one simple visual.
 Both utilize resources from a common `StyleLibrary`, however module1 is referencing V1.0.0 of the `StyleLibrary`, while module2 is referencing V1.0.1 of the `StyleLibrary`.

-When both modules are loaded, module1 fails to load the `CorporateColor` resource, and the primary text is black.
+When both modules are loaded, module1 fails to load the `CorporateColor` or `CorporateStyle` resources, and the primary text is formatted wrong.
 If module2 is removed, module1 works fine.
 If module1 upgrades to the same version of the `StyleLibrary`, both work fine.

+Even worse if resources from the `StyleLibrary` are referenced by `StaticResource` instead of `DynamicResource`, the application crashes!

 This scenario happens if customer buys application and module1, and later also buys module2.
 After installing module2, module1 stops working properly.